Achievable logoAchievable logo

 "Basis"

-You may encounter a test question referencing YTM as “basis.”
-This is simply just another way of saying the same thing.
+You may encounter a test question that refers to YTM as “basis.”
+This is just another way to say yield to maturity.
 For example:

 A 5% bond trades on a 7% basis

-This translates to a 5% coupon (nominal yield) bond is trading at a price that reflects a 7% yield to maturity.
-If you’re comfortable with yields at this point, you should know this means the bond is trading at a discount.
+This means a bond with a 5% coupon (nominal yield) is trading at a price that produces a 7% yield to maturity.
+A higher YTM than coupon implies the bond is trading at a discount.

 Yield to call (YTC)